Contributed By Webb Henderson

 The Listing Rules require listed issuers to report a breakdown of the gender balance of their directors and officers and an evaluation of performance with respect to the company’s diversity policy.

-In addition, as noted in 1.3 Corporate Governance Requirements for Companies with Publicly Traded Shares, listed issuers are required to either comply with the Corporate Governance Code's recommendations, or explain why they have not.
+In addition, as noted in 1.3 Corporate Governance Requirements for Companies With Publicly Traded Shares, NZX-listed issuers are required to either comply with the Corporate Governance Code's recommendations, or explain why they have not.
 The Corporate Governance Code recommends that issuers provide non-financial disclosure at least annually, including considering environmental, economic and social sustainability factors and practices.
 The Corporate Governance Code does not mandate the form of this reporting, but does support the use of recognised international reporting initiatives where appropriate to the company’s scale.

-The principal bodies or functions involved in the governance and management of a company are its shareholders, its board of directors and the company’s management team, if it has one.
+The principal bodies or functions involved in the governance and management of a company are its shareholders, its board of directors, and the company’s management team, if it has one.
 (It is common for boards of directors to appoint senior employees to management positions and delegate to those senior employees the necessary authority to manage the day-to-day affairs of the business – see further comments in 3.2 Decisions Made by Particular Bodies.)

-Under the Companies Act, shareholder approval is required for certain significant matters such as adopting or altering the constitution, approving an amalgamation of the company with one or more other companies, commencing a voluntary liquidation of the company and entry into major transactions.
+Under the Companies Act, shareholder approval is required for certain significant matters such as adopting or altering the constitution, approving an amalgamation of the company with one or more other companies, commencing a voluntary liquidation of the company, and entry into major transactions.
 Major transactions are, in broad terms, those in which the company proposes to acquire or dispose of assets, rights or interests, or incur obligations or liabilities, the value of which is more than half the value of the company’s assets immediately prior to the transaction.

 Other decisions are left to the board.
-The board may delegate its powers to a director, a committee of directors, an employee or any other person, but the board is still responsible for monitoring the decisions made by its delegate.
+The board may delegate its powers to a director, a committee of directors, an employee or any other person, but the board remains responsible for monitoring the decisions made by its delegate.
 There are, however, some powers that may not be delegated by the board (set out in Schedule 2 of the Companies Act), including changing the company’s name, issuing new shares, authorising dividends or other distributions, approving an amalgamation, acquiring the company’s own shares and changing its registered office.

 A resolution of shareholders may be passed at a meeting of shareholders (see 5.3 Shareholder Meetings) or by written resolution.